 If you’re pregnant, ask your doctor for an HIV test.
 If you have HIV when you get pregnant, tell your doctor as soon as possible.
 Your doctor can give you the right medications to help you and your baby stay healthy.

 It’s also good practice to get tested for HIV and know your status before you have sex with a new partner for the first time.
 It’s always a good idea to ask about their sexual and drug-use history before you have sex.
 If you know you have HIV, tell them your status.
 If you’re unsure about you or your partner’s HIV status, make sure to wear a condom.
 This can help protect your health or stop others from getting the infection.

 If you think you’ve been exposed to HIV or have what you think may be symptoms, talk to your doctor as soon as possible.
 Getting an HIV test or talking to your doctor about HIV may feel both awkward and stressful.
 But coming in prepared can help you deal with it better.

 Take a list of questions with you so you can get the most reliable information.
-This can help your doctor come up with a treatment plan that works best for you.
+This can help your doctor make a treatment plan if you do have HIV.

-Even if you find out that you don’t have HIV, it’s still a good time to ask questions and learn more about how you can steer clear of the possibility of HIV infection.
+Even if you find out that you don’t have HIV, it's a good time to ask questions and learn more about how you can help prevent HIV infection.
+You may have heard of pre-exposure prophylaxis (PrEP) for HIV, which can help prevent you from getting HIV.
 You can ask questions like: